Kwanikaze/Prover9Mace4DatasetGenerator/README.md

 For a detailed motivation of this work and the overall findings, please refer to the given Report.pdf

+# For given ontologies, generating datasets with Mace4 and evaluating Prover9's performance to detect inconsistencies within the dataset
+You only needs to edit the specified lines in **DatasetGeneratorAndBenchMarks.py** and provide .in files.

-## Comparing Prover9's Performance between various ontologies for each axiom
+## Comparing Prover9's performance between various ontologies for each axiom
 **GraphingPerformance.py** simply visualizes the previously outputted performance.csv.
 For each axiom and ontology it plots Prover9's time to detect a falsified axiom for each of the four locations.

 ## Converting .clif files to .in